 It is also advised to supplement non-English characters and terms with appropriate transliterations and/or translations since not all readers understand all such characters and terms.

-Inline transliteration or translation can be represented in the order of: original-form transliteration 'translation'.
-For example, 台灣大學 taiwan-da-xue 'Taiwan University' is the full name for its abbreviation 台大 tai-da.
+Inline transliteration or translation can be represented in the order of: original-form transliteration "translation".